-Pasta is one of those comfort foods that you crave during the cooler months of the year.
-Hearty tomato sauce rich with meat and mushrooms is a nice meal to prepare for holiday guests or loved ones coming over to visit before the new year.
-My grandson is a big spaghetti lover and he just loves a good bowl of heart warming pasta and this recipe is one of his favorites.
+Pasta is one of those comfort foods that you crave during the cooler months of the year, but really – it’s amazing most months of the year.
+Hearty tomato sauce rich with meat and mushrooms is a nice meal to prepare for weeknight meals, weekend celebrations, or for holiday guests.
+My grandson is a big spaghetti lover and he just digs a good bowl of heart warming pasta, and this recipe is one of his favorites.

-Making Mushroom Meat Sauce is a simple process – browning ground meat, stirring in tomatoes with a few dried herbs and spices makes a fragrant pot of deliciousness.
-As the the sauce cooks, the house fills with the aroma of an Italian restaurant, so you might have to break out a glass of red wine to sip during cooking in the kitchen.
+Making this sauce is simple enough – browning ground meat, stirring in tomatoes with a few dried herbs and spices makes a fragrant pot of deliciousness.
+As the sauce cooks, the house fills with the aroma of an Italian restaurant, so you might have to break out a glass of red wine to sip during cooking in the kitchen.

 1 white onion, diced

 2 cloves garlic, minced

 1 pound ground beef